 Want to learn more about how Aavenir can help leading organizations of the world strengthen their defenses against invoice fraud by talking to one of our AP experts today.

 TDW’s accounting team processes and manages approximately 50,000-60,000 invoices per year received at 7 different email inboxes associated with respective business units, but much of its AP processes were manual.
 Each invoice had to be manually coded and routed for approval.
-There have been instances where multiple copies of the same invoice(s) were received in different inboxes resulting in possibilities of duplicate payment.
-Most of the activity was email-based and had very limited tracking or the ability to measure in the process.
+There have been instances where multiple copies of the same invoice(s) were received in different inboxes resulting in the possibility of duplicate payment.
+Most of the activity was email-based and had very limited tracking or the ability to measure the process.
 This resulted in lost, late, or delayed invoices.
 Moreover, manual validation of invoice information with the POs from 5000+ vendors worldwide is a time-consuming process.

 TDW chose Aavenir because it was built on ServiceNow, which is a core foundational platform for TDW.
 Aavenir Invoiceflow quickly automated the AP process, leveraging AI for invoice coding, categorization, approver selection, and sending approved invoices for payment.